 Professor Rajagopal has also described the properties of the superfluid, color superconducting, quark matter that may lie at the centers of neutron stars, providing a clear understanding of the properties of matter at extraordinarily high densities.
 His work shows that cold quark matter at the highest densities is the QCD analogue of a superconductor but that if you could look at it using ordinary light it would look like a transparent insulator.

 After growing up in Toronto, Professor Rajagopal did his undergraduate work at Queen’s University in Kingston, Canada.
 He obtained his doctorate at Princeton University in 1993 and spent three years at Harvard as a Junior Fellow.
 He then spent one year at Caltech before coming to MIT in 1997.
-He became the Associate Head of the Department of Physics in 2009, served as the Chair of the MIT faculty from 2015 to 2017 and as MIT’s Dean for Digital Learning from 2017 to 2021, and is currently MIT’s Acting Vice President for Open Learning.
+He became the Associate Head of the Department of Physics in 2009, served as the Chair of the MIT faculty from 2015 to 2017 and as MIT’s Dean for Digital Learning from 2017 to 2021.

 Awards & Honors